lady-h-world/My_Garden/reading_pages/Garden_Market/mini_pipeline1.md

 In recent years, industries and research groups are developing machine learning pipelines that can automatically handle most of the work, from data collection to model evaluation.
 This end-to-end pipeline is commonly referred to as "AutoML".

-Machine learning pipelines can be categorized in two ways, much like perfume lines:
+Machine learning pipelines can be categorized in two ways, much like our perfume lines:
-* Mini Pipeline - It takes a specific data input each time, and mainly hadles model selection, which is to select the best model for the data.
-Some of these pipelines also inlcude data preprocessing, feature engineering and hyperparameter optimization.
+* <b>Mini Pipeline</b> - It requires specific data inputs for each run and primarily focuses on model selection, aiming to choose the best model for the given data.
+Some of these pipelines also incorporate data preprocessing, feature engineering, and hyperparameter optimization.
+You will find experiments involving <b>TPOT, AutoKeras and MLJar</b>.
-  * The sprouts provide the power of <b>TPOT, AutoKeras and MLJar</b>.
+* <b>Customized Pipeline</b> - This type of pipeline can be constructed to handle more clients' data and add more complex functionalities.
-* Customized Pipeline - This type of pipeline can be constructed to handle more clients' data and add more complex functionalities.
+  * <b>Luigi</b> enables the construction of pipelines that can include data collection, preprocessing, feature engineering, model selection, evaluation, and data drift monitoring, or any other step in your machine learning development process.
-  * The sprouts have the power from Luigi that can build a pipeline including data collection, data preprocessing, feature engineering, model selection, model evaluation and data drifting monitoing.
-You will also see a super mini pipeline built with the power from <b>Airflow</b> and <b>ZenML</b>.
+  * You will also see simple pipelines built using <b>Airflow</b> and <b>ZenML</b>.

 ## Mini Pipelines